-This Spaghetti Squash Salad is tossed in a tangy dressing for a easy healthy side dish that's a cinch to make and guaranteed to please.
-It's allergy-friendly, low-carb, paleo, and even has an AIP option.
+This Spaghetti Squash Salad is tossed in a zesty dressing for an easy healthy side dish that’s a cinch to make and guaranteed to please.
+It tastes great warm or cold–perfect for a dinner side, or to take along to a picnic or potluck.
+Really anything goes!

 I’m a busy mom, so I am always on the hunt for quick and easy recipes….and for new things to shake up our mundane meals.
 This Summer Spaghetti Squash Salad totally fits the bill.